Working with a buddy IFS style..

 How old is it?
 How old does it think you are?
 Can you update it?

-can it show you the scene it first came in?
+Can it show you the scene when it first came in?

 What would you like me to know about you?